leowzukw/into-ledger/README.md

     	Existing journal to learn from.
   -o string
-    	Journal file to write to. (default "out.ldg")
+    	Journal file to write to. (default "out.ldg") -opt string
+	Extra option to pass to ledger commands
   -s int
     	Number of header lines in CSV to skip
 ```